taywainz/airport_fun/data_manipulation_and_cleaning.md

 > [!CAUTION]
 > Always make a copy of your dataframe!
 This is good practice in case you make an incorrect manipulation.
 If you do not make a copy, any change made will affect the original dataframe.
 </br>
 All done cleaning the data!
-In (insert example here), we will continue on to determine delay stats based on time of year, airline, and origin / destination airport.
+In my flight_delay_analysis.md , we will continue on to determine delay stats based on time of year, airline, and origin / destination airport.